zerodine/angular-restclient/doc/md/provider/api.md

 <a name="new_ApiProvider_new"></a>
 ### new ApiProvider()
-The provider to get the api
+AngularJD provider to provide the api

 <a name="ApiProvider+endpoints"></a>
 ### apiProvider.endpoints : <code>object</code>